IS-ENES-Data/Climate-data-analysis-service/README.md

 Welcome to the IS-ENES3 tutorials and use cases repository for the ENES Climate Analytics Services ([ECAS](https://portal.enes.org/data/data-metadata-service/enes-climate-analytics-service-ecas#DKRZ)) at DKRZ!

-Here you can find [Jupyter](https://jupyter.org/) notebooks with coding examples showing how to use Big Data and High-Performance Computing software.
+In the "notebooks" folder here you can find [Jupyter](https://jupyter.org/) notebooks with coding examples showing how to use Big Data and High-Performance Computing software.
 Find more information on how to apply for the service and get a DKRZ account at the [ECAS website](https://portal.enes.org/data/data-metadata-service/enes-climate-analytics-service-ecas#DKRZ).

 ## Notebooks

 [![NBViewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/IS-ENES-Data/Climate-data-analysis-service/tree/main/)

-We prepared a tutorial on how to use [Intake](https://intake.readthedocs.io/en/latest/) in the DKRZ data pool and notebooks for several use cases:
+We prepared a tutorial on how to use [Intake](https://intake.readthedocs.io/en/latest/) in the DKRZ data pool and several notebooks with use cases.
+They are independent, just pick up those showing the content you are interested on:

 1. **Multimodel Comparison of CMIP6 models**
   * use Python to select data in data-pool,